 1/4 cup of water

 Place all of the above ingredients into a food processor.
 Process until all the ingredients are combined.
 Place the pork butt (pork shoulder) on a sheet pan.
-Using a paring knife score the pork butt.
-Pour the web rub over the pork, using your hands, massage the wet rub all over the pork, even in all of its crevices.
-Wrap tightly in plastic wrap and refrigerate for 24 hours (at least overnight).
+Using a paring knife, score the pork butt.
+Pour the wet rub over the pork, using your hands, and massage the wet rub all over the pork, even in all of its crevices.
+Wrap tightly in plastic wrap and refrigerate for 24 hours (or at a minimum, overnight).

 Place the quartered onions in the bottom of the Dutch oven.
 Place the pork butt, fat side up, resting on top of the onions, and pour in the chicken broth.
 Place the lid on and transfer the pot to the oven.
-Cook for approximately 4 to 4 1/2 hours, or until pork is tender.
-When you remove the pork from the pot, the meat should want to fall apart and away from the bone.
+Cook for approximately 4-4 1/2 hours, or until pork is tender.
+When you remove the pork from the pot, it should be fall-apart tender and fall off the bone.

 Place the pork onto a sheet pan.
-Over medium-high heat, bring the liquid in the pot up to a boil, lower the heat to a simmer and reduce the cooking liquid by half.
+Over medium-high heat, bring the liquid in the pot to a boil, lower the heat to a simmer, and reduce the cooking liquid by half.
 This should take about 10 minutes.
 While the liquid is reducing, remove the bone(s) and the fat cap.
 Use two forks to shred the pork.
-Return the pulled pork back into the pot.
+Return the pulled pork to the pot.
 Add the barbecue sauce.
 Using a pair of tongs, toss to combine.
-Turn the heat down to the lowest setting, cover to keep warm until ready to serve.
+Turn the heat down to the lowest setting, and cover to keep warm until ready to serve.

 To Serve: